Rental Certificate Compliance Verdict

 • Use the City exemption form when the property is outside the lead-certification scope.

-Get a next-step review
+Get a Philly file review

 Action plan